AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025120096

 Funding

-We thank the funding support from the National Key R&D Program of China (2022YFC2406000), National Natural Science Foundation of China (52401056), the Shanghai Pujiang Program (Grant no. 23PJ1421600), Fund for Promoting High-Quality Industrial Development from the Shanghai Municipal Commission of Economy and Informatization (2024-GZL-RGZN-01023),the Biomaterials and Regenerative Medicine Institute Cooperative Research Project, Shanghai Jiao Tong University School of Medicine (No. 2022LHA01),the "Clinical+" Program of Shanghai Ninth People’s Hospital, Shanghai Jiao Tong University School of Medicine (JYLJ202201).
+This study was supported by the National Key R&D Program of China (2022YFC2406000), the National Natural Science Foundation of China (52401056), the Shanghai Pujiang Program (Grant no. 23PJ1421600), Fund for Promoting High-Quality Industrial Development from the Shanghai Municipal Commission of Economy and Informatization (2024-GZL-RGZN-01023), the Biomaterials and Regenerative Medicine Institute Cooperative Research Project, Shanghai Jiao Tong University School of Medicine (No. 2022LHA01), and the “Clinical+” Program of Shanghai Ninth People’s Hospital, Shanghai Jiao Tong University School of Medicine (JYLJ202201).

 Conflict of interest